Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Astounded by these “cosmic coincidences” and numerous others that physicists have uncovered since the 1950s, Hoyle became convinced that an intelligent force must have orchestrated the intricate balance of forces and factors in nature, rendering the universe life-permitting.
 Nevertheless, the fine-tuning parameters Hoyle discovered represent only a fraction of the parameters necessary to ensure a universe that could allow for life.

-While some examples of fine-tuning are subject to dispute and complex debates surrounding probability calculations, numerous well-established instances of fine-tuning are widely accepted by most scientists.
+While some examples of fine-tuning are subject to dispute and debates surrounding probability calculations, numerous well-established instances of fine-tuning are widely accepted by most scientists.
 These examples highlight the exceedingly narrow probabilities of finely tuned constants necessary for the existence of life:

 • Gravitational constant: 1 part in 1034